 When you either rename a term or merge a term into another term, using these instructions, the changes are not momentarily reflected in neither MetaShare’s nor SharePoint’s document views.
-The reason for this is that SharePoint, behind the scene, runs a few scheduled jobs and once these job tasks have run, the changes will be reflected in the document views.
-The time for these job tasks to run vary but they should normally be done within a couple of hours.
+The reason for this is that SharePoint, behind the scene, runs a few scheduled jobs and once these jobs have run, the changes will be reflected in the document views.
+The time for these jobs to run vary but they should normally be done within a couple of hours.

 If the term-changes (renamed or merged terms) are not reflected within 24 hrs, our recommendation is that you open a support case with Microsoft.
 They will then be able to rerun a full synchronization job for the taxonomy fields on the effected workspace.